Zinabuf/GCIM/README.md

 6 -3.646760 -0.594538 -1.75430000 -0.716014 -2.3906700  1.312950   1  10

 ~~~

-The **Covariate and confounder file for the discovery dataset** should contain at least `m` columns (Minimum of 4) with the following format: `FID`, `IID`, `Exposure`, `Constant_value`, `Confounder_1`, ..., `Confounder_m`.
-Note that **Constant-value is the input format for GxEprs 4th column for the standardized coivariate square**.

-Additionally, for conducting a genome-wide association study (GWAS) of the exposure variable in the discovery dataset (for use in computing the Polygenic Risk Score of the exposure), the exposure data should also be formatted separately as:

-* `FID`, `IID`, and **exposure values**
-* A covariate file in the format: `FID`, `IID`, `confounder_1`, `exposure_square`, `confounder_2`, ..., `confounder_m`

-This standardized format ensures that all variables, such as genetic, exposure, outcome, and confounders, are properly aligned across discovery and target datasets, facilitating valid and replicable G×E interaction analysis.
-All GWAS, GWEIS, and polygenic risk score (PRS) construction steps are performed using the [GxEprs](https://github.com/DoviniJ/GxEprs) R package
-, while the regression analyses for both binary and quantitative outcomes are conducted using the GCIM R package.

-**Example data**
-<div align="justify">To conduct a GCIM analysis, the input data must follow the same format as required for GxEprs, particularly in the discovery dataset.
-The only distinction arises in the target dataset, where the squared term of the exposure variable is not necessary.
-I've included an example analysis using the accompanying R script below to show the implementation.
- ##Note: The squared term of the exposure variable has no role in modeling only for the dataframe, so it can be any value.</div>

-Data structure
-<div align="justify">After splitting the data into two independent subsets, we designated one as the discovery dataset and the other as the target dataset.
-The discovery dataset contains all necessary inputs, including genotype data, the outcome and exposure phenotypes, as well as covariates used for adjustment.
-This dataset is used to conduct both GWAS (for the exposure variable) and GWEIS (for the outcome variable).
-The target dataset, in contrast, is reserved for detecting the direction of GxE interactions using the PRS derived from the analyses in the discovery dataset.
- To construct PRS for the exposure variable, we first performed a GWAS on the quantitative exposure phenotype, adopting the same input data format required by the GxEprs framework.
+**Qexp_disc.txt:** To construct PRS for the exposure variable, we first performed a GWAS on the quantitative exposure phenotype, adopting the same input data format required by the GxEprs framework.
 In this procedure, the exposure is treated as the outcome variable in the GWAS to obtain SNP effect estimates.
-For reproducibility, the exposure and covariates should be stored in a separate file.
-Example:</div> 'Qexp_disc.txt'.

 ~~~
   FID  IID   Exposure
  ID_1 ID_1 -0.64402046